jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 ### 52B Outline of Part
 (1) This Part provides—
-  (a) generic provisions for imposing any 1 or more of 3 types of regulation on goods or services (see subpart 2); and (b) for the Commission to determine input methodologies applying to the supply of goods or services regulated under this Part (see subpart 3).
+  (a) generic provisions for imposing any 1 or more types of regulation on goods or services (see subpart 2); and (b) for the Commission to determine input methodologies applying to the supply of goods or services regulated under this Part (see subpart 3).
-(2) The different types of regulation under this Part are as follows:
+(2) The different types of regulation under this Part (except for water services) are as follows:
   (a) information disclosure regulation, under which regulated suppliers are required to disclose information in accordance with requirements determined by the Commission (see subpart 4):
   (b) negotiate/arbitrate regulation, under which regulated suppliers are required to negotiate with other parties on prices and quality, and, if negotiation is unsuccessful, to enter into binding arbitration (see subpart 5):
   (c) price-quality regulation, of which there are 2 types:
     (i) default/customised price-quality regulation, under which default price-quality paths are set for regulated suppliers, but individual suppliers may seek a customised price-quality path instead (see subpart 6); and
     (ii) individual price-quality regulation, under which the Commission sets a price-quality path for an individual regulated supplier (see subpart 7).
+(2A) The different types of regulation under this Part for water services are as follows:
+  (a) information disclosure regulation (as referred to in subsection (2)﻿(a)):
+  (b) revenue threshold regulation, under which the Commission sets minimum or maximum revenue thresholds (or both) for 1 or more regulated suppliers (see Part 3 of Schedule 7):
+  (c) quality regulation, under which the Commission sets a quality path for 1 or more regulated suppliers (see Part 4 of Schedule 7):
+  (d) performance requirement regulation, under which the Commission sets performance requirements for 1 or more regulated suppliers (see Part 5 of Schedule 7):
+  (e) price-quality regulation, under which the Commission sets a price-quality path for 1 or more regulated suppliers (see Part 6 of Schedule 7).
-(3) Regulation of the following services is dealt with by subparts 9 to 11:
+(3) Regulation of the following services is dealt with by subparts 9 to 12:
   (a) electricity lines services (subpart 9):
   (b) gas pipeline services (subpart 10):
-  (c) services at certain airports (subpart 11).
+  (c) services at certain airports (subpart 11):
+  (d) water services (subpart 12 and Schedule 7).
 (4) This section is only a guide.

 ### 52C Interpretation
 In this Part, unless the context otherwise requires,—
   - **claw-back** has the meaning given to it by section 52D
-  - **consumer** (other than in sections 54C, 54D, and 55A) means a person that consumes or acquires regulated goods or services
+  - **consumer** (other than in sections 54C, 54D, and 55A, subpart 12, and Schedule 7) means a person that consumes or acquires regulated goods or services
   - **information disclosure requirement** means a requirement that applies to a supplier of goods or services that are subject to information disclosure regulation, and is specified in a section 52P determination
-  - **input methodology** means a description of any methodology, process, rule, or matter that includes any of the matters listed in section 52T and that is published as referred to in section 52W; and, in relation to particular goods or services, means any input methodology, or all input methodologies, that relate to the supply, or to suppliers, of those goods or services
+  - **input methodology** means a description of any methodology, process, rule, or matter that includes any of the matters listed in section 52T (or clause 31 of Schedule 7) and that is published as referred to in section 52W; and, in relation to particular goods or services, means any input methodology, or all input methodologies, that relate to the supply, or to suppliers, of those goods or services
   - **inquiry** means,—
     (a) for the purposes of subpart 11, an inquiry by the Commission into the regulation of specified airport services that is carried out in accordance with sections 56F to 56H; and
     (b) for all other purposes, an inquiry by the Commission that is carried out in accordance with sections 52H to 52J